kat-dearstyne/create-issue-action/README.md

 # Create Issue Action

-This will let you create an issue based on user input from your GitHub Workflow
+This will let you create an issue based on user input from your GitHub Workflow or update an existing one if one with the same issue already exists

 ## Inputs

 ### title

 **Required** - Title of the issue

 ### token

 **Required** - Token of user that will create issue

 ### assignees

 **Not Required** - Assignes of the issue

 ### labels

 **Not Required** - Labels of the issue

 ### body

 **Not Required** - Body of the issue

 ## Usages

 ```yaml
 - uses: nashmaniac/create-issue-action@v1.1
   name: Create Issue Action